-Endorsed by CSB Board of Trustees and Approved by President MaryAnn Baenninger - May 20, 2013 Approved by SJU Board of Trustees - May 20, 2013
+Endorsed by CSB Board of Trustees and Approved by President MaryAnn Baenninger - May 20, 2013

+Approved by SJU Board of Trustees - May 20, 2013

-3.5.3 Conflicts of Interest Policy for Saint John's University Employees (SJU)
+3.5.4 Conflicts of Interest Policy for Saint John's University Employees (SJU)

 It is the policy of Saint John's University (SJU) that all employees who make decisions that influence the financial actions of the University or its students must do so in accordance with the highest professional and ethical standards.
 In order to preserve the integrity and reputation of the University, all employees are expected to avoid giving an unfair advantage, or even the appearance of an unfair advantage, to any person or organization doing business with the University or its students.
 To comply with this policy, all employees must be aware of and seek to avoid any situation where an employee's personal interests, conflict with the interests of the University and/or the students it serves, and where the University's interests conflict with the purchasing interests of its students.
-It is particularly important for an employee is in a position to:
+It is particularly important for an employee to avoid the appearance of conflicts of interest when the employee is in a position to: